DaneBentley/Smart-Finder/README.md

-# Chrome Find Clone with AI Search
+# SmartFinder with AI Search

 A faithful one-to-one reproduction of Chrome's native "Find on page" functionality as a Chrome extension, enhanced with AI-powered intelligent search capabilities.
 This extension replicates the exact behavior and appearance of Chrome's built-in find feature while adding the ability to search using natural language queries.